 School support staff: collectively making resources count

-The Phase 2 report School Support Staff: Collectively Making Resources Count provides rich information about practices in schools and the views of support staff and principals.
-The Working Group believes that schools who make effective and productive use of their support staff resource:
+School Support Staff: Collectively Making Resources Count provides rich information about practices in schools and the views of support staff and principals.

-• consider support staff as part, with teachers, of a total school system focused on student learning, and
+The report concludes that schools who make effective use of their support staff consider them as part of a total school system focused on student learning.

 These case studies showcase schools that use effective management practices for their support staff.

-This study looks at designing support roles that reflect the vision and philosophy of the school, and that tap into the full range of skills that support staff have.
+Looks at designing support roles to reflect the vision and philosophy of the school, and tap into the full range of skills that support staff have.

-This study shows how two schools outsourced the management of their server and worked collaboratively to buy better technology and support than they would have been able to do alone.
+Shows how two schools outsourced the management of their server and worked collaboratively to buy better technology and support.

-This study focuses on library and ICT staff.
-It looks at designing support roles that link directly to the teaching and learning goals of the school.
+Looks at designing library and ICT support roles that link directly to the teaching and learning goals of the school.

 Tags: Systems and Policy